UbiquityRobotics/learn/software_reference/software_reference.md

 ## Nodes

-The various nodes used are listed below, in the form _package_ _node name_, along with a brief description and a link to more detailed information.
+The various nodes used are listed below, in the form _package_ followed, after a space, by _node name_, along with a brief description and a link to more detailed information.

 ### aruco\_detect aruco\_detect